atomvm/exatomvm/README.md

 Example:

     shell$ mix atomvm.stm32.flash
-    warning: GPIO.digital_write/2 is undefined (module GPIO is not available or is yet to be defined) lib/Blinky.ex:34

-    warning: GPIO.set_pin_mode/2 is undefined (module GPIO is not available or is yet to be defined) lib/Blinky.ex:58

-    warning: GPIO.set_pin_mode/2 is undefined (module GPIO is not available or is yet to be defined) lib/Blinky.ex:59

-    warning: GPIO.set_pin_mode/2 is undefined (module GPIO is not available or is yet to be defined) lib/Blinky.ex:65

-    warning: :atomvm.platform/0 is undefined (module :atomvm is not available or is yet to be defined) lib/Blinky.ex:48

-    warning: :atomvm.platform/0 is undefined (module :atomvm is not available or is yet to be defined) lib/Blinky.ex:57

     st-flash 1.7.0
     2023-10-31T10:47:20 INFO common.c: F42x/F43x: 256 KiB SRAM, 2048 KiB flash in at least 16 KiB pages.
     file Blinky.avm md5 checksum: 3dca925a9616d4d65dc9d87fbf19af, stlink checksum: 0x00767ad5